saphingus/passman/README.md

 passman is open-source, and contributions are welcome, please fork the repository, create a new branch, and submit a pull request

 ### license
-this project is licensed under the MIT License.
+this project is licensed under the MIT License

 ### credits
 passman is developed and maintained by saphingus, special thanks to anyone who has contributed or provided valuable feedback